rikulo/rikulo-docs/docs/Layouts/Fundamentals/Attributes_of_Layout_and_Profile.md

     foo.profile.width = "20%"; //20% of the total available width
     foo.profile.height = "flex 3"; //see below

 If the value is a percentage (such as 20%), it means the percentage of the total available space.
-For linear layout, it is the percentage of the parent's inner width (or height) (see also [View:get:innerWidth](api:view)).
+For linear layout, it is the percentage of the parent's inner width (or height) (see also [View.innerWidth](api:view)).

 If the value is `flex #n`, it means it will take all the remaining space.
 If two or more child views are specified with `flex #n`, the remaining space will be divided based on the number following `flex` (if no number, 1 is assumed).